-Robyn Gabel is from Evanston and has represented the people of the 18th Legislative District since 2010.
-During her time in the Illinois House of Representatives, she has earned a reputation as an independent legislative leader, successfully passing over seventy sponsored bills, including over twenty during the current administration.
+Robyn Gabel is from Evanston, IL, and has represented the people of the 18th District in the Illinois House of Representatives since 2010.
+Throughout her career, Robyn Gabel has demonstrated a strong commitment to serving the people of Illinois as an advocate for all, especially women, children and the most disadvantaged.
+During her time in the House, she has earned a reputation as an independent legislative leader, successfully passing numerous sponsored bills.

-Before coming to the legislature she was the Executive Director of the Illinois Maternal and Child Health Coalition (since renamed EverThrive Illinois) from 1988 to 2010.
-She has a B.A. from Beloit College, an M.S.P.H. from the University of Illinois Chicago School of Public Health, and an M.J. in health law from Loyola University Chicago.
+Before coming to the legislature she served as the Executive Director of the Illinois Maternal and Child Health Coalition (since renamed EverThrive Illinois) from 1988 to 2010.
+She has a B.A. from Beloit College and M.S.P.H. from the University of Illinois Chicago, School of Public Health.
+She also has an M.J. in health law from Loyola University Chicago.